niplav/site/microfiction.md

 ----

-> Globe-decorated neo-neoliberals furiously fruitlessly arguing with zero-summers on twitter, shaman bros helping others get laid at parties funded by eternal-life cryptomoguls, infra-red haired identity-fractalites with two dozen Mercedes stars draped over their bodies lectureing pale soy-skeletons about Cockshottian cybernetics.
+> Globe-decorated neo-neoliberals furiously fruitlessly arguing with zero-summers on birdsite, shaman bros helping others get laid at parties funded by eternal-life cryptomoguls, infra-red haired identity-fractalites with two dozen Mercedes stars draped over their bodies lectureing pale soy-skeletons about Cockshottian cybernetics.
 It is, not exaggerating too